Ragmthy/Xintra_Airbuzzed_Walkthrough/Airbuzzed Lab Walkthrough - Final.md

 When scrolled down, the attacker's hostname became visible: </br>
 ![image](lab_qns_images/09_Desktop_title.jpg)

-When analysed further, we can also see how long ago this Quiz file had been created.
+When analysed further, we can also see how long ago this Quiz file was created.
 The fact that it had an origin date of 2021, shows that this campaign of infiltrating companies' systems has a long history.

 ![image](lab_qns_images/10_lnk_file_creation.jpg)